Azure/benchpress/examples/Synapse/Synapse_Example.md

    - `samplesql`   -> `your-sql-pool-name`

 1. If using a local copy of `Az.InfrastructureTesting`, replace `Import-Module Az.InfrastructureTesting` with `Import-Module "../../bin/BenchPress.Azure.psd1"`.
-Note that the final step in each Pester test is to execute a `Remove-Module`.
-The test is setup so that regardless of which method is chosen to load the module it will be properly removed after the Pester tests have run.
+Note that the final `AfterAll` step will properly remove the module regardless of which method is chosen to load the module.

 1. Run `Synapse.Tests.ps1`: